krunalrasik/github-team-viewer/README.md

 ## Background

 The app is built with Angular.js and Gitub API.
 You should take care that github doesn't allow more than 60 requests per hour per IP.
-Since there is not oauth implemented in the system as of yet.
+Since there is no oauth implemented in the system as of yet.